th-otto/MagicOnLinux/README.md

 * *MagicMac X* for MacOS X on PPC (32-bit application) and
 * *AtariX* for macOS up to 10.13 "High Sierra" (32-bit application).

-Basically MagicOnLinux is AtariX with removed GUI and replaced host file system on the emulator side.
-In particular the Carbon based MacXFS was replaced with a Linux/Posix based host XFS.
+Basically MagicOnLinux is an extended and improved AtariX with removed GUI and replaced host file system; in particular the Carbon based MacXFS was replaced with a Linux/Posix based host XFS.
 Additionally, due to the 64-bit host architecture, any callback from emulated to emulator had to be replaced with a new, different concept.

-There are various compromises, because the MagiC kernel file partially remained unchanged, and this one unfortunately contains a significant part of the old MacXFS, that is not suitable for Posix calls.
-A clean solution will be to replace, or mainly remove, the 68k part of the XFS and run the host XFS completely in the host environment.
+Additionally to AtariX and its predecessors, MagicOnLinux has limited hardware emulation, mainly for video registers, for higher compatibility, basic sound for key click and bell, and network support.

 # How To Build (Linux, tested with Ubuntu 24.04)